Rational-Link/Chainlink-Public-Jobs-Specs/README.md

-# Rational-Link Oracle Examples
+# Rational-Link - Oracle Job Specifications and Example

-Welcome to the **Rational-Link educational repository**.
+Welcome to this educational repository.
 Here you’ll find example smart contracts and oracle job specifications that demonstrate how to connect on-chain applications with trusted off-chain data sources.

 Our mission at [Rational-Link](https://www.rational-link.com) is to deliver **enterprise-grade oracle services** with reliability, uptime, and security at the core.
-These examples are provided to help developers understand the fundamentals of oracle integration.
+The examples provided areto give developers the essential information needed to connect their Web3 apps to the Oracle services.

 ---